 Read Aloud: One Big Heart: A Celebration of Being More Alike than Different by Linsey Davis

 Meal Idea: Pick your go-to health meal for today.

 September 30th – International Podcast Day

 Outing Idea: While Pavek Museum of Broadcasting mainly deals with traditional radio, they are dipping into podcasting.
-Plan an outing for when the reopen.

 At Home Family Fun: Gianna has some suggestions for her favorite Kidlit Podcasts.
 Come up with a list of podcasts parents & kids can listen to together at home or in the car.